Un1q32/uniqlibc/README.md

 - Add a folder and an arch.mk to `platform/<os>/arch/<arch>`

 ## TODO:
-- Darwin nanosleep is *really* bad, I think Apple implements it with signal magic, so figure that out.
-- Make signal functions work on linux.
 - Add support for %a, %g, and %e formats in printf.
 - Update the whole codebase with comments, especially the stdio parts and crt.
 - Fix Linux builds with the stack protector enabled segfaulting.